Henry-Waswa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 3 - Count the number of directories in the PATH Task 4 - List environment variables
-Task 5 - List all local variables and environment variables and functions Task 6 - Create a new local variable "BETTY" with value "Holberton" Task 7 - Create a new global variable "HOLBERTON" with value "Betty" Task 8 - Add 128 with the value stored in the ev TRUEKNOWLEDGE Task 9 - Divide PWER by DIVIDE
+Task 5 - List all local variables and environment variables and functions Task 6 - Create a new local variable "BEST" with value "School" Task 7 - Create a new global variable "School" with value "BEST" Task 8 - Add 128 with the value stored in the ev TRUEKNOWLEDGE Task 9 - Divide PWER by DIVIDE
 Task 10 - Display BREATH to the power LOVE